Aircloak/aircloak/cloak/docs/anonymization.md

 ## MAX() / MIN()

   - The maximum / minimum values per-user are taken.
   - The first No users with the maximum / minimum overall values are dropped, where No is 1 plus a noisy number with mean 3 and SD 1.
   - Final result is the average value of the top Nt remaining users, where Nt is a noisy number with mean 5 and SD 1.
   - In case we don't have enough values available to compute the average, `null` is returned.

 ## COUNT()

   - The counts of values per-user are computed.
   - The first No users with the biggest overall counts are dropped, where No is 1 plus a noisy number with mean 3 and SD 1.
   - The average count of the top Nc remaining users is computed, where Nc is a noisy number with mean 5 and SD 1.
   - The total count is the sum of all the remaining counts plus Nv multiplied by the average count of the top, where NV is a noisy number with mean No and SD 2.
   - The final result is the maximum between the absolute lower bound of the LCF and the total count.

 ## SUM()

   - The sums of values per-user are computed and split into negative and positive values.
   - The final result is the anonymized sum of the positive values minus the anonymized sum of the negated negative values.
   - The anonymized sum of a set of positive values is computed as follows:
     - The first No users with the biggest overall valuea are dropped, where No is 1 plus a noisy number with mean 3 and SD 1.
-    - The average value of the top Nc remaining users is computed, where Nc is a noisy number with mean 5 and SD 1.
+    - The average value of the top Nt remaining users is computed, where Nt is a noisy number with mean 5 and SD 1.
     - The total sum is the sum of all the remaining values plus Nv multiplied by the average count of the top, where NV is a noisy number with mean No and SD 2.

 ## AVG()